AnswerDotAI/fastmigrate/README.md

 ### How to enrolled an existing, unversioned database into fastmigrate

 FastMigrate requires databases to be properly versioned before running migrations.
-If you attempt to run migrations on an unversioned database:

-1. `run_migrations()` will fail and return `False`.
-2. The CLI will display an error message and exit with a non-zero status.

-To create a new versioned database:
-- Use `create_db()` in your code, or
-- Use the CLI with the `--createdb` flag (only works for new databases)

-To version an existing database with data:
-1. Manually verify which migrations have already been applied
-2. Use `fastmigrate.core._set_db_version()` to set the appropriate version number

-> [!NOTE]
-> fastmigrate is not currently able to add versioning to a database already in use -- to do that, run this in python
-> ```python
-> from fastmigrate.core import _ensure_meta_table
-> _ensure_meta_table(path/to/db)
-> ```
+But if you already have a database which was created outside of fastmigrate, then you need to enroll it.

+Please see the dedicated note on [enrolling an existing db][enrolling.md]

-### Important Considerations
+### Miscellaneous Considerations

 1. **Unversioned Databases**: FastMigrate will refuse to run migrations on existing databases that don't have a _meta table with version information.